 - Writing: Students work on literacy skills to increase fluency while writing texts.

 Availability is subject to enrollment.
-Students are provided with four hours of electives per session and are mandatory to attend if full-time student.
+Students are provided with four to ten hours of electives per session and are mandatory to attend if full-time student.

 - TOEFL Preparation: Students will gain the skills, strategies and confidence they need to improve their performance on the TOEFL exam.